-The Bank applies hedge accounting using various derivative financial instruments for the following types of hedges: hedges of changes in the fair value of assets and liabilities due to the risk being hedged (fair value hedges); and hedges of variability in forecasted cash flows from floating-rate assets due to contractually specified interest rates (cash flow hedges).
+The Bank applies hedge accounting using various derivative financial instruments to hedge changes in the fair value of assets and liabilities due to the risk being hedged (fair value hedges) and to hedge variability in forecasted cash flows from floatingrate assets due to contractually specified interest rates (cash flow hedges).
 These financial instruments are included within Trading assets or Trading liabilities in the balance sheet.
 For hedges where hedge accounting is being applied, the Bank performs effectiveness testing and other procedures.
-The change in the fair value of the designated portion of the hedging instrument should be highly correlated, between 80 and 125 percent of the change in fair value, cash flows, or carrying value (due to translation gains or losses) of the hedged item attributable to the risk being hedged.
+The change in the fair value of the designated portion of the hedging instrument should be highly correlated, between 80 and 125 percent of the change in fair value of the hedged item attributable to the risk being hedged.
 The Bank considers the impact of valuation adjustments related to counterparty credit spreads and its own credit spreads to determine whether they would cause the hedging relationship to be ineffective.